 So, before we even start this story about Senator Richard Pan, we have a person who lacks an appreciation of facts about herself, let alone vaccines.

-For the first 5:20 of the Facebook video, embedded above, Dahm appeared to be unhinged and violent.
-She claimed she wanted to harm Dr. Pan, though she did not obviously, and that she wouldn’t mind staying in jail for a night for assaulting him.
-I doubt she’d be in jail for one night for felony assault – it’s scary proposition nevertheless.
+For the first 5:20 of the Facebook video, embedded above, Dahm appeared to be agitated.
+She claimed she wanted to harm Dr. Pan, though she did not act on her urges, obviously, and that she wouldn’t mind staying in jail for a night for assaulting him.
+I doubt she’d be in jail for one night for felony assault – it’s a scary proposition nevertheless.
 And, it’s more evidence that she’s not a physician – she wanted to harm a fellow human being.

 To be fair, I almost stopped watching because I didn’t really want to see much more of this unglued behavior from Dahm.
 However, when she finally engaged Dr. Pan, Dahm seemed to calm down and acted professionally.
 She appeared to actually listen to him.
 Spoiler alert – she really doesn’t.